ZVince9/pytest/README.md

-# This is pythin based automation test suite which will iclude
+# This is python based automation test suite which will include
 - test_ui - made using pw
-- test_api - made using simple api requets
+- test_api - made using simple api requests